 chair could help, especially if they have mobility issues.

-other care facility, make sure that the staff has a hydration
+home or other care facility, make sure that the staff has a

-program in place, including assisting residents with drinking,
+hydration program in place that includes assisting residents with

-weight and assess them if their physical condition or mental
+and assess them if their physical condition or mental state

-state changes.
-If dehydration is an issue and your loved one takes
+changes.
+If dehydration is an issue, and your loved one takes

 laxatives or diuretics, speak to his or her doctor about changing